spencer-rafada/Data-Structures-Tutorial/0-welcome.md

 - [Trees](3-trees.md)

 Each module will contain description, examples to work on and its solution, and the performance table for the data structure.

+> "I will a car for the great multitude." - Henry Ford

+Before you go, think of how this...

 ## Contact